Weekly Seminars

 Place: MATH 3206 (Colloquium Room)

-Speaker: Raghu Raghavan (Business School)
+Speaker: Raghu Raghavan (BMGT/ISR)

 Ramani Duraiswami (Computer Science)